 On the positive side, the range of stroke treatment options is now more sophisticated than ever.
 Stroke survivors may be able to reverse the effects of stroke with a rehabilitation program focused on hand strengthening exercises proven to overcome motor deficits.
 Having access to the right treatment strategies can have a major impact on a survivor’s recovery.
 It is important to utilize the right tools during the recovery process to assist with hand impairments both short-term and long-term.

 Within minutes of a stroke, cells in the affected areas of the brain begin to die, leading to a host of short-term and long-term deficits for stroke survivors.
 These conditions and impairments will be determined by the location and severity of the stroke.
-A stroke in the left side of the brain will affect the right side of the body, and a stroke in the right side of the brain will affect the left side of the body.
-Paralysis (hemiplegia) or partial paralysis (hemiparesis) of one side of the body is a very common after effect.
+A stroke in the left side of the brain will affect the right side of the body, and a stroke on the right side of the brain will affect the left side of the body.
+Paralysis (hemiplegia) or partial paralysis (hemiparesis) of one side of the body is a very common aftereffect.
 While it is possible for patients to recover from hemiparesis in the days and weeks following a stroke, many patients may struggle to regain their complete strength and dexterity.
 Fortunately, many hand strengthening exercises, designed to increase hand strength and improve fine-motor skills can be used following a stroke and can help to restore functional limitations.

 There are many exercises proven to increase dexterity and strength.
 With time and persistence, patients can use this strategy to overcome the physical limitations caused by a stroke.
 A patient’s individual treatment plan will be determined by the extent of the weakness in the affected hand.
 For example, hand strengthening exercises might initially focus on gross movements, such as grasping onto a cup and progress to more refined movements, such as buttoning a shirt.